modernappsninja-archive/TkgiInstallEpmc-LAG-PI9606/readme.md

 #### 3.20 From the control center desktop, open a putty session to `ubuntu@cli-vm` and from the prompt, enter the following command to login to the PKS API.
 Be sure to use the password you gathered in the previous step:

-`pks login -a pks.corp.local -u admin -p ReplaceWithPassword -k`
+`pks login -a tkgi.corp.local -u admin -p ReplaceWithPassword -k`

 <details><summary>Screenshot 3.20</summary>
 <img src="media/2019-08-24-20-18-45.png">